akamai/cl-http2-protocol/README.md

 (in-package :http2-example)
 (example-server :secure t :port 8080)
 EOF
-# now you have an HTTP/2 server on port 8080
-# note, any exception will cause it to exit
-# EXAMPLE-SERVER accepts a :port keyword as well
 #
-# this will run a client (you can use screen to do both):
+# ...now you have an HTTP/2 server on port 8080
+#
+# ...to stop the server, ctrl+c followed by ABORT at the handler
+#
+# ...if you prefer to have less output and keep exceptions from
+# stopping the program, break the server, set these globals and rerun
+# the server:
+(setf *debug-mode* nil)
+(setf *dump-bytes* nil)
+(example-server :secure t :port 8080)
+#
+# ...if you ran screen, press ctrl-a ctrl-c, else open a new terminal
+# to the server in order to run the example client
+#
+# ...run a client:
 sbcl --script <<EOF
 (load "quicklisp/setup.lisp")
 (load "cl-http2-protocol/cl-http2-protocol.asd")